GWT: Scalable Optimizer State Compression for Large Language Model Training: Related Works

 \section{Related Works}

 \textbf{Memory-Efficient Optimizers.} Given the high memory requirements of the Adam optimizer \cite{Kingma2014AdamAM}, numerous approaches aim to improve the optimizer or create new optimization methods to reduce training costs for LLMs.
 Low-Rank Adaptation (LoRA) \cite{hu2021lora}, which addresses this issue by freezing the parameters of the pre-trained model and introducing trainable low-rank matrices that decompose the pre-trained weights.
-LoRA has proven to be an effective strategy for optimizing the training of large language models, and several subsequent studies have built upon this framework to further enhance optimization performance \cite{hao2024flora, Lialin2023ReLoRAHT, xia2024chainlora, zhang2023lorafa}.
+LoRA has proven to be an effective strategy for optimizing the training of large language models, and several subsequent studies have built upon this framework to further enhance optimization performance \cite{hao2024flora, Lialin2023ReLoRAHT, xia2024chainlora, zhang2023lorafa, liu2024dora}.
 Gradient Low-Rank Projection (GaLore) \cite{zhao2024galore} lowers the memory cost of optimizer states by projecting gradients into a lower-dimensional subspace.
 This method not only facilitates full-parameter LLM training but also delivers strong performance in both pretraining and fine-tuning tasks.
-Recent GaLore-based extensions have shown experimental results that outperform full-rank methods \cite{Chen2024FiraCW, zhu2024apollosgdlikememoryadamwlevel_apollo}.
+Recent GaLore-based extensions have shown experimental results that outperform full-rank methods \cite{Chen2024FiraCW, zhu2024apollosgdlikememoryadamwlevel_apollo, robert2025ldadam}.
+More recently, MUON \cite{liu2025muon} achieves adaptive learning rates by leveraging only momentum and matrix orthogonalization.
+Additionally, methods based on gradient normalization, such as SWAN \cite{Ma2024SWANSW}, SinkGD \cite{scetbon2025sinkgd}, and SCALE~\cite{glentis2025a_minimalist} enable SGD-style updates that further reduce memory overhead.

 \textbf{System Memory Efficiency.} Beyond optimizing memory usage at the level of the optimizer, some strategies target reducing memory consumption in the overall system.
 Gradient checkpointing \cite{chen2016training} is one such method that conserves memory by not storing activation values.
-Memory offloading \cite{rajbhandari2020memoryoffload} improves memory availability during training by utilizing non-GPU memory resources.
 Quantization techniques \cite{dettmers20218bit, dettmers2024qloraquantized} further reduce memory overhead by employing lower-bit data representations.
 These methods have significantly accelerated and optimized LLM training processes.
 Our GWT approach offers a distinct advantage over these techniques by providing a memory-efficient alternative.
 Moreover, our method is designed to be compatible with existing system-level optimization strategies, allowing for a synergistic integration that can lead to even faster and more efficient LLM training.